kees1948/UniFLEX/Software/tools-bin/README.md

 pipe device minor               : 0    (  0/31 )
 swap device major               : 0    (  0/7  )
 swap device minor               : 0    (  0/31 )
+# of process maps in MMU        : 64   (  0/64 )
+# of max user processes (0-off) : 20   (  0/20 )
+# of 4K mem pages per user task : 16   (  1/16 )
+User file max size (kB, 0=off)  : 500  (  0/-1 )
 Task max exec time (in 25.6 sec): 0    (  0/255)
-User file max size (kB, 0=off)  : 500  (  0/500)
 Time zone w.r.t.
 UTC in minutes : -60  (-1440/1440)
 Daylight savings flag (0/1)     : 0    (  0/1  )
-MAX. process/user (0=off)       : 20   (  0/20 )
 Auto update interval (* 4 sec)  : 0    (  0/255)
-User process max mem blocks * 4K: 16   (  1/16 )
-Generic floppy seek rate        : 0    (  0/3  )
-MMU: how many hardware maps     : 64   (  0/64 )

 Info:  (fixed settings)

 Console ACIA address            : 0xf000
 Console ACIA initial baudrate   : 0
-Mappable IO memory page         : 0xfexxxx
+Mappable IO memory page         : 0xfexxx
-Fixed IO and monitor            : 0xffxxxx
+Fixed IO and monitor            : 0xffxxx
 NMI routine (0000 is none)      : 0x6b68
 SWI2 routine (0000 is none)     : 0x6b78
 Hardware flags  (machine type)  : 0x00
 MMU: device access  mask (eor)  : 0x00
-Non-zero for 50 Hz              : 0
+Generic floppy seek rate bits   : 0

 If nothing has been changed, the program just quits.
-If there were chane(s), you are prompted to write these in the image.
+If there were change(s), you are prompted to write these into the image.

 When errors are made during input, '>>' denotes too high, '<<' denotes too low, '??' denotes invalid and '||' denotes that this value needs to be multiples of a value.

 I.e. for buffers the value should be modulo 8.

 ************************************************************************************************